How to Find Frequent Flyer Deals in 2025

 Fly enough, and you fly for free!
 Has there ever been a sweeter travel deal?
 But it's not always so sweet and simple.
 Frequent flyers can be frequently frustrated, are frequently denied, and frequently fail to redeem their miles for the tickets they want.

 With airlines struggling over the last decade to find profits, they've made cuts and changes to how they do business.
-They’ve changed meal service, how much luggage we can bring for free (if any), and now how we can use our frequent flyer miles.
+They’ve changed meal service, how much luggage we can bring for free (if any), how big the seats are, and now how we can use our frequent flyer miles.

 While it’s tempting to throw a tantrum over these changes, that won’t get you very far.
 Instead, learn to play the game smarter.
 Figure out which airlines treat their frequent flyers best, know how the industry rewards frequent flyer travel, and use that information to get the most out of your airline miles.